 The new normal for Ecommerce — How to sell more stuff online.

 the new normal for ecommerce by BN BrandingEcommerce is exploding.
-The COVID 19 pandemic has created a tidal wave of activity in that industry.
+The COVID pandemic created a tidal wave of activity in that industry.
 One of our clients has seen a 550% increase in online sales.
-A year ago they were wondering how to sell more stuff online, and now they’re wondering how to handle the operational implications of this new normal in ecommerce.
+Before COVID they were wondering how to sell more stuff online, and now they’re wondering how to handle the operational implications of this new normal in ecommerce.

 Every e-commerce site from Amazon to Aunt Matilda’s Potato Mashers will get their fair share of the buying frenzy.
 But most e-commerce businesses could get a bigger piece of the pie, if only they’d do something — anything — to differentiate themselves from pack.